MathieuTurcotte/node-wait/README.md

 - timeout: the timeout delay

 `event` defaults to `done` and `timeout` defaults to undefined.

+The callback gets one argument (err) which is null on successful wait and contains an error on timeout.

 Behavior is the same as `WaitForAll`.